himanshup/csuf-course-bot/README.md

 Set up a [ngrok](https://ngrok.com/) server as a proxy (localhost URL won't work for Facebook Messenger bots).

-Run `ngrok http 3000`, copy the web interface URL, and add that as a callback URL for your Facebook app.
+Run `python app.py` in one terminal and `ngrok http 3000` in another (both in the directory of the project).

-Host your bot on Heroku if you want 100% uptime.
+Add the web interface URL as a callback URl for your Facebook app and your bot should work.

 ## Files